Permutation groups, partition lattices and block structures: Permutation Groups

-Now we have to show the converse.
+(i) $\Rightarrow$ (iii).
+We again prove the contrapositive.
 So suppose that there are two incomparable elements in $M$, say $m_1$ and $m_2$, such that the corresponding groups are cyclic of the same prime order $p$.
 As defined in Section~\ref{s:pbs},

 for $i=1,2$.
 Set

 These four sets are all down-sets, and the interval between $T$ and $S$ has the group $G(m_1)\times G(m_2)$ acting, and so we can find partitions fixed by the group, other than the ones corresponding to down-sets in $M$.
 More precisely, there are $p + 1$ partitions corresponding to orbit partitions of the diagonal subgroups of $G(m_1)\times G(m_2)$, and thus preserved by $G(m_1) \times G(m_2)$.
 If $Y$ is one of those, then $S, T, Q, R, Y$ form a $N_3$ sublattice (Figure~\ref{f:p5n3}) of the invariant partition lattice of $G$, and hence $G$ fails the PB property.
 This proves the claim. \end{proof}